pendo-io/pendo-mobile-sdk/ios/pnddocs/expo_rn.md

 yarn add rn-pendo-sdk
 ```
 ### 2. Project Setup
-In the `app.json` please add the following
+In the `app.json`, add the following:
 ```
 "plugins": [
       [